-- Administrative coordination: coordinating, scheduling, documenting and tracking through project management tools and work plans which include objectives, timelines, responsible parties and deliverables. - Ensuring and supporting progress to execute and achieve goals of work plan. - Facilitation of various work groups comprised of different stakeholders to develop strategic work plans and guide and achieve objectives of work plans. - Preparation of operational tool kits for community use. - Preparation of written content for Trust communications. - Presentations to various stakeholders as necessary. - Travel coordination for non-state stakeholder and partner site visits to see the Crisis Now services in action.
+- Administrative coordination: coordinating, scheduling, documenting, and tracking through project management tools and existing work plans which include objectives, timelines, responsible parties and deliverables. - Ensuring and supporting progress to execute and achieve goals of work plan. - Facilitation of various work groups comprised of different stakeholders to develop strategic work plans and guide and achieve objectives of work plans. - Preparation and support of existing operational tool kits for community use. - Preparation of written content for Trust communications. - Presentations to various stakeholders as necessary. - Travel coordination for non-state stakeholder and partner site visits to see the Crisis Now services in action.